ray-project/ray/doc/source/rllib-concepts.rst

             standardize_fields=["advantages"],
             straggler_mitigation=config["straggler_mitigation"])

 Suppose we want to customize PPO to use an asynchronous-gradient optimization strategy similar to A3C.
-To do that, we could define a new function that returns ``AsyncGradientsOptimizer`` and override the ``make_policy_optimizer`` component of ``PPOTrainer``:
+To do that, we could define a new function that returns ``AsyncGradientsOptimizer`` and override the ``make_policy_optimizer`` component of ``PPOTrainer``.

 .. code-block:: python